 9) A hand fan (and extra batteries)

 I went in for my induction when I was 39 weeks pregnant.
 It was the end of December and it was boiling.
 A hand fan came in very handy.

-10) Your favourite pyjamas and some fluffy socks
+10) Your favourite pregnancy pyjamas and some fluffy socks

 If you’re going to be there a while, you’ll want to be as comfortable as possible.
 So pack your favourite pyjamas and fluffy socks.

 If you’re being induced, I think it’s definitely worth giving some extra thought to your induction hospital bag.
 As well as having a think about Cesarean Section, as you may have one if your induction fails.
 Regardless of how your birth pans out, you could be in hospital a while, so it’s important that you get as much sleep and rest as possible when you’re there.
 That’s why these hospital bag must-haves all revolve around comfort and relaxation.